 Beware of Free Art Appraisals and Appraisers

-A: A "free appraisal" is never free, they're bad ideas for several reasons and art worst, they can end up costing you far more than a paid appraisal.
-The obvious problem in your case here is that you're repeatedly using the same people for free advice at the auction house.
-The auction house offers free appraisals to attract merchandise to their sales; they're not a public service or a price research service for your personal dealing and collecting needs.
+A: A "free appraisal" is never free, they're bad ideas for several reasons and at worst, can end up costing you far more money than a paid appraisal.
+The obvious problem in your case here is that you're repeatedly using the same people for free advice at their expense, whether they work at an auction house or gallery.
+Auction houses offer free appraisals to attract merchandise for their sales; they're not a public service or a price research service for your personal dealing, selling or collecting needs.
 They very likely know you're taking advantage of them and that nothing will come of the time they spend with you, so as a result, they move you in and out as quickly as possible with minimal efforts on their part.
 They won't bother performing in-depth research or fine tuning the accuracy of their initial figures unless you consign the art.
-Why waste time with you when there's nothing in it for them?
+Why waste time on you when there's nothing in it for them?

 But wait; there's more.
-Another problem with free appraisals is that, except in the case of the world's major auction houses, the staff people who conduct them tend to be younger, less experienced, and not necessarily able to accurately assess dollar values.
+Another problem with free appraisals is that, except in the case of the world's major auction houses, the staff people who conduct them tend to be younger, less experienced, and not necessarily able to make fine line distinctions in order to accurately assess dollar values.
 Actual auction results may differ drastically from what you are told.
 Even the major auction houses can be way off in their estimates with art selling for either far greater dollar amounts than their estimates or failing to sell at all.
 Also keep in mind that auction houses try to keep estimates on the low side because that means they stand a better chance of selling the art.

 When you try to get something for nothing, that's pretty much what you end up getting-- nothing.
-Either learn how to price art on your own by establishing working relationships with experienced dealers who will teach you, or hire an appraiser to show you how it's done.
+Either learn how to price art on your own by establishing working relationships with experienced professionals who will teach you, or hire an appraiser to show you how it's done.
 If you'd rather stick with your auction house plan of action, make sure you pay for their services by regularly consigning to them.
 That way, they'll spend more time evaluating whatever you bring them.
-And forget about using dealers or appraisers who tell you they'll do it for free-- you'll regret that.
-As things stand now, the time and money you think you're saving may be nothing compared to what you're losing in potential profits from relying on fast free price estimates.
+And forget about using dealers or appraisers who tell you they'll do it for free-- you may well end up regretting that.
+As things stand now, the time and money you think you're saving may well be nothing compared to what you're losing in potential profits from relying on fast free price estimates.

 More about art appraisals from Alan Bamberger: